koola123/get-shopping/README.md

 # GetShopping 🚀

-GetShopping is a ecommerce frontend solution that shows how selected fashion items can be added to an online shopping cart.
+GetShopping is a e-commerce frontend solution that shows exactly how fashion items can be added to an online shopping cart.
-The user can change the quantity at any time, add new items or delete items which affects the total purchase amount.
+The user can change the quantity, add new items to the cart or delete items which will affect the total sum.

 ## Key Features